What is Forwarding Numbers to VOIP?

 How Forwarding Numbers to VOIP Works

 Essentially, when a VOIP number is called, the call is routed through the Internet and seamlessly reproduced on a subscriber’s destination phone number.
 Audio data is converted into digital packets of information.
 These are instantly transmitted and converted back to audio data to the recipient’s phone.
 This process is seamless, so forwarding numbers using VOIP is identical to typical landline communication.
 Vice versa, when a subscriber to a VOIP number uses outbound calling to directly contact phone numbers, the same process occurs.
 The VOIP number will appear on the recipient’s caller ID.
-However, without outbound calling, a ‘V’ followed by a long string of digits will appear as the ID number.
+However, without outbound calling, your actual number will not appear as the ID number, which may be a major detriment.

 Benefits of Forwarding Numbers with VOIP